 (Previously known as Fig)

-Compose is a tool for defining and running multi-container applications with
+Compose is a tool for defining and running complex applications with Docker.

-Docker.
-With Compose, you define a multi-container application in a single
+With Compose, you define a multi-container application in a single file, then

-file, then spin your application up in a single command which does everything
+spin your application up in a single command which does everything that needs to

 Compose is great for development environments, staging servers, and CI.
 We don't